pyarchinit/pyarchinit/README.md

 ![immagine](https://user-images.githubusercontent.com/1929829/138441554-05e3b06c-aa45-47c8-88c4-1cdc690815a3.png)

-This means you have not installad pip3 on your PC.
+This means you have not installed pip3 on your PC.

 NOOOO PANIC